A Visual Explainer

 Makes fuel cells that can power data centres without relying on the grid.
 Always on, no outages.

-Nuclear and alternative energy plays.
+Nuclear plays, including small modular reactor designs aimed at powering data centres directly.
 AI needs baseload power that solar can't guarantee on its own.

 03